 This dress is quite expensive.
 I don’t think I can afford it.

-And that’s it, now you know how to say enough in Italian!
+And that’s the end of our lesson on how to say enough in Italian!

 Aiuta Lingookies con un 👍!

 ❤️ If you liked this lesson on how to say enough in Italian, consider sharing it with your social media friends who are also studying Italian.